BorysLevytskyi/DeclarativeUnitTesting/Article.md

     sprint.TotalEstimate.Should().Be(10.StoryPoints());

-    sprint.GetTotalEstimateForStoriesAssignedTo(bob).Should().Be(5.StoryPoints());
+    sprint.GetTotalEstimateFor(bob.Id).Should().Be(5.StoryPoints());
-    sprint.GetTotalEstimateForStoreisAssignedTo(jack).Should().Be(5.StoryPoints());
+    sprint.GetTotalEstimateFor(jack.Id).Should().Be(5.StoryPoints());
 }
 ```

 ### Fluent Entity Generator
-I like [Fluent Assertions](http://fluentassertions.com/) library and how much it makes tests much better, cleaner and readable.
+I like [Fluent Assertions](http://fluentassertions.com/) library and how it makes tests much better, cleaner and readable.
 A while back I thought of a way to use the same fluent syntax for expressing entities involved in the test case.

-The idea is to have single facade class called `Given` that provides a set of method for creating entities from a domain model.
+The idea was to have single facade class called `Given` that provides a set of method for creating entities from a domain model.
 Each method accepts `Action<EntityBuilder>` which is used for expressing entity state.
 This facade use two components to do it's job
 - Entity Builders
 - Default Templates